Exclusive: Charterhouse weighs $637 million sale of Italian drug firm Doc Generici - sources

 Charterhouse wants to take advantage of strong growth prospects for cut-price medicines in the world's eighth biggest pharmaceuticals market, seven sources said, and could decide to cash out before a new wave of patent expirations takes place in Italy in 2017.

-If it goes ahead, the London-based private equity house could net around 600 million euros ($637.50 million) from the sale, the sources said, with one adding that it may take up to 18 months to find a new owner.
+If it goes ahead, the London-based private equity house could net around 600 million euros (426 million pound) from the sale, the sources said, with one adding that it may take up to 18 months to find a new owner.

 It could be valued at a multiple of 10 times its expected earnings before interest, taxes, depreciation and amortization (EBITDA) of 60 million euros in 2015, the sources said.
 "It's a cash machine: it makes money like a pusher," said one of the sources.